utec-cs2901-2019-2/easy-exam-grupo-uno/User-Guide/USER_GUIDE.md

 ### ***Target user profile***
 Charles, 20, is a computer science student at UTEC, and currently studies from open coursework initiatives, youtube lectures, and any book he can find.
 He  gets stumped whenever he doesen't know the answer to a question,as most of these offer no step by step solutions.
 Alseo,he has to find new sources for every course he takes, for most of these sources are not complete.

+Archibald, 45 , teaches software engineering at a top university.
+He enjoys contributing to stackoverflow, mathexchange and codereview.
+He needs to make a 80 question test for this course, so he ends up making 110 problems and discarding 30.
+He feels that there must be a better way to write his exams.

 ### ***Value proposition***
 EasyExam gives you exercises that makes you a great student and saves you time to be a great teacher.
 It does it in a centralized manner, using constantly validated problems on most subjects just a simple step away.